 Live Well Spaces of Hope and Connection

-This investment in Live Well Spaces of Hope and Connection will create a network of 100+ inclusive, community-led and owned spaces across Greater Manchester where people can meet, belong and find everyday support.
+The programme will create a network of 100+ inclusive, community-led and owned spaces across Greater Manchester where people can meet, belong and find everyday support.

 Prioritising communities facing the greatest inequalities, the investment will strengthen social infrastructure and grow community action, power and wealth.
 Powered by the Live Well movement, VCFSE organisations, public services and residents will come together to share power, change systems and shape healthier, fairer, more connected places.